tagion/tagion/docs/gov/governance_areas/token_economy/issuance.md

 ### d)  for community-development

 These tokens allocated to what was previously called “the Ecosystem” are subject to time-based vesting.
 When disbursed to community members as incentives or rewards, 20% will be released annually over a five-year period.

+[^1]: This was previously called "vested" or "fully vested" supply, but since that term was sometimes confusing to our users, we now use this more intutive and descriptive wording.

+[^2]: We previously reported on “Circulating Supply” excluding any tokens disbursed to the team, founders and shareholders.
+While an industry standard for this term seems far off (see [here](https://support.coinmarketcap.com/hc/en-us/articles/360043396252-Supply-Circulating-Total-Max) for an example of the current inconsistencies), we are now using the above more inclusively and intuitive definition.